 OPTION 1: Choose to NOT declare the pregnancy, it is expected the student will fully participate in all classroom, lab and clinical experiences without any restrictions or modifications.
+You are not required to disclose your pregnancy to the Program under this option.

 OPTION 2: Declare the pregnancy, which must be done in writing.
-(Once the student completes a "Declaration of Pregnancy" (form located in appendix), they must meet with the Program Director to discuss options.
+Once the student completes a "Declaration of Pregnancy" (form located in appendix), they must meet with the Program Director to discuss options.
 These include the following: